invoice_logo.png

 • Seams Matter: Even with a high water-resistance rating, if seams aren’t sealed, water will eventually seep in.

 • Cost and Quality: Higher price usually means better protection.
-A £40 jacket won’t have the same waterproofing as a £400 one.
+A £60 jacket or pant won’t have the same waterproofing as a £400 one.

 • 100% Waterproof?: Only rubber suits or plastic ponchos are 100% waterproof, but they’re impractical for skiing.
 Ski gear balances water resistance and breathability.